 She and her team hope to continue to employ various testing measures to understand clinical features of individuals with these gene variants.
 Please see the NIH's posting for more detailed information on HNRNPH2 Natural History.

-Since the initial 6 individuals were identified, 70+ additional cases of individuals with variants in HNRNPH2 have been identified.
-The majority of individuals affected are girls, although variants have been confirmed in at least 5 boys.
+Since the initial 6 individuals were identified in 2016, 145+ additional cases of individuals with variants in HNRNPH2 have been identified.
+HNRNPH2 related disorder affects both girls and boys.
 Dr. Bain’s research has employed the use of a prospective testing battery where assessments are remotely administered to test for various neurological, behavioral, psychiatric, developmental, and social factors, as well as gathered information from former genetic reports and medical records.